elastisys/compliantkubernetes/docs/operator-manual/aws.md

     popd
     ```

     **NOTE: The Terraform state is stored in `kubespray/inventory/tfstate-*`.
 It is precious.
-Consider backing it up our using [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html).**
+Consider backing it up or using [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html).**

 4. Check that the Ansible inventory was properly generated.